ICICLE-ai/faf-api-ICICLE/README.md

 2. Go to Server/QueryTool_Project/ directory
 3. Run "python3 manage.py runserver" or if you want to run on a specific port "python3 manage.py runserver #.#.#.#:port_number"

 This should start the server.
-To test, go to http://127.0.0.1:8000/api/schema/swagger-ui/#/where you should see the current endpoints.
+To test, go to http://127.0.0.1:8000/api/schema/swagger-ui/#/ where you should see the current endpoints.

 ## Working on the Project
 ### Implementing New Endpoints